Closing Date: 9/20/22*

 • Establish, maintain, and foster positive and effective working relationships with those contacted in the course of work.

-Equivalent to graduation from an accredited four-year college or university with major coursework in finance, accounting, business administration, or a related field and five (5) years of increasingly responsible and varied procurement or purchasing experience.
+• Any combination of training and experience which would provide the required knowledge, skills, and abilities is qualifying.
+A typical way to obtain the required qualifications would be equivalent to graduation from an accredited four-year college or university with major coursework in finance, accounting, business administration, or a related field AND five (5) years of increasingly responsible and varied procurement or purchasing experience.

 Licenses and Certifications: